 When it comes to your diet there are several major factors that play a role in chronic inflammation.
 When we consume food it will have an impact on our physiology.
 These 3 factors are key considerations when it comes to the foods we choose.
 Let’s take a look at each.

 An inflammatory diet with too much sugar may lead to blood sugar imbalances in your body.
 This may cause inflammation and the overproduction of inflammatory cytokines increasing your risk of insulin resistance and elevated blood sugar levels leading to further inflammation, pain, and disease (6, 7).

 To learn about how to balance your blood sugar, read this article.

 Damaged Fats in Inflammatory Foods

-During the cooking processed they also become damaged or oxidized making them even more inflammatory and destructive to your health (8).
-These oils are particularly bad for the endothelial lining of your blood vessels and for your skin and greatly contribute to the formation of acne, aged spots and wrinkles.
+During the cooking process they also become damaged or oxidized, making them even more inflammatory and destructive to your health (8).
+These oils are particularly bad for the endothelial lining of your blood vessels and for your skin: they greatly contribute to the formation of acne, aged spots, and wrinkles.

 Chemical Toxins in Inflammatory Foods